 I thought at best it’d be something I could share on here after some tweaks except I totally got lucky and nailed it on the first attempt.

-You want smoky, cocoa comfort on a cold day?
+You want smoky, cocoa flavored comfort in the form of chili on a cold day?
 This is your recipe.

 Now give me a donut.